We open November 24 -- the day after Thanksgiving!

 The Christmas tree farms are now nearly 60 years old, and Warren’s son, Glenn, now oversees the farm.
 With Glenn’s two sons, that makes three generations that have grown Christmas trees in Hidden Valley, and five generations that have farmed in North County.

-Over the years, we have planted dozens of different species but have found Monterey pine, Douglas fir, white fir, Italian stone pine, white spruce, Leyland cypress and incense cedar to do best in our Mediterranean climate.
+Over the years, we have planted dozens of different species but have found Monterey pine, Douglas fir, white fir, Italian stone pine, Norway spruce, Leyland cypress and incense cedar to do best in our Mediterranean climate.

 Our Christmas tree farms at 470 and 385 Hidden Valley Road open the day after Thanksgiving.
 Sometimes only one farm is open at a time, but during busy periods both usually are open.
 The 470 farm is a Christmas tree plantation of nine scattered patches surrounded by a forest of coastal live oak trees.
 The tree patches are scattered amidst the oaks and manzanita and present a hike over 19 acres of varied terrain and vegetation.
 Of course, you can view most of the patches by car if you choose.
 The 385 Farm is laid out in open fields with a slope that allows a view of most of the trees from any location and easy accessibility.